Karolína Plíšková: 2021: Wimbledon final, fifth consecutive WTA Finals, back to top 3

 Plíšková's next tournament was the Cincinnati Open, where she entered as the fifth seed and received a first-round bye.
 In the second round, she defeated Yulia Putintseva in straight sets, before facing Jessica Pegula for the fifth time in the year.
 For the first time, Plíškova defeated Pegula, doing so in straight sets; in the process, she came back from a 1–4 deficit in the first set, and a 0–5 deficit in the second set, saving two set points in the process.
 After defeating Spaniard Paula Badosa in the quarterfinals following Badosa's retirement in the second set, she was defeated by Swiss wildcard Jil Teichmann in straight sets in the semifinals.

-She reached world No. 3 on 13 September 2021, following the US Open where she reached the quarterfinals.
+She reached world No. 3 on 13 September 2021, following the US Open where she reached the quarterfinals, losing to Maria Sakkari.
 The following week, due to wrist injury Plíšková had to withdraw from the Ostrava Open.
 At Indian Wells, she was upset by lucky loser Beatriz Haddad Maia in the third round.
 Plíšková qualified for the WTA Finals for the fifth straight time.
 During the round robin stage, she defeated Garbiñe Muguruza and Barbora Krejčíková, each in three sets, but lost to Anett Kontaveit in straight sets.
 Although she posted a 2–1 record, she finished third in the group due to the tiebreaker rule that considers the ratio of sets won to lost, therefore failing to qualify for the semifinals.